ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 1. Find the hole centered between the two signal legs
 2. Scrape away copper with 3mm drill bit or knife
-3. Test with multimeter: touch both signal legs - NO beep = success.
-If you hear a beep, remove more copper metal and try again
+3. Test with multi-meter: touch both signal legs - NO beep = success.
+If you hear a beep, remove more copper metal and try again.
 4. Repeat for second button pair

 ---